-The following graph displays the Council's planned borrowing costs as a proportion of planned rates revenue.
-The quantified limit stated in the Financial Strategy is that its debt servicing costs equal or are less than 30% of its rates revenue.
+The following graph displays the Council's borrowing costs as a proportion of rates revenue.
+The quantified limit is that its debt servicing costs equal or are less than 30% of its rates revenue.

 Debt Servicing Benchmark (Borrowing Costs/Rates)